Join the interest list for next time!

 What does my fundraising support, and why is it so important?

-Cyclists can choose from the more than 100 incredible beneficiary organizations in our network!
-One of the things that make Climate Ride such an effective charitable event is that you can select the organization(s) you wish to fundraise for from our extensive list of beneficiary organizations.
-Our beneficiaries were selected for their work on the environment, conservation, sustainability, climate education, and active transportation advocacy.
+Cyclists can choose from the more than 100 incredible grantee organizations in our network!
+One of the things that make Climate Ride such an effective charitable event is that you can select the organization(s) you wish to fundraise for from our extensive list of grantees organizations.
+Our grantees were selected for their work on the environment, conservation, sustainability, climate education, and active transportation advocacy.
 At the end of the year, Climate Ride grants the proceeds from our events to these hard-working organizations.

 We meet in Palm Springs at 8am on the start date at the Homewood Suites by Hilton Cathedral City Palm Springs.